$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 The NAATI credentialed community language credential for Bahasa Indonesia-English translation is worth 5 points on the Australian points test.
 For Indonesian IT professionals, this is the only 5-point bonus that is uniquely accessible based on their nationality.
 Non-Indonesian applicants cannot earn it because they do not speak Bahasa Indonesia natively.

-An Indonesian applicant at 80 points base who earns the NAATI credential reaches 85 points — the NSW and VIC invitation threshold — without any other changes.
+An Indonesian applicant at 80 points base who earns the NAATI credential reaches 85 points — a potentially competitive score for some NSW or VIC invitations, depending on the occupation and round.
 Alternatively, the same applicant at 75 points base + NAATI = 80 points, which combined with a 491 nomination (+15) = 95 points.
-At this level, the applicant receives an invitation in any state.
+At this level, the applicant may be competitive, subject to the relevant state or regional program.

 The NAATI credential requires passing a community interpreter test in Bahasa Indonesia-English.
 For native speakers, this is substantially more achievable than the IELTS Superior English threshold.
 Yet it appears in almost no WhatsApp group discussions about points optimization for Indonesian applicants.